pgibertini/my_bot/README.md

 ros2 launch my_bot launch_nav.launch.py
 ```

 > By default, it will load the `labyrinth` world and load the associated map on the map topic.
+You can edit the `launch_nav.launch.py` file to change that.

 Launch `rviz2` and use the `nav.rviz` config saved in `config/rviz` directory.